vweevers/remark-autolink-references/README.md

 - Example ([JIRA-4275](https://example.atlassian.net/browse/JIRA-4275))
 ```

-Set `fix` to false to only warn about unlinked references:
+Set `fix` to false to only warn about unlinked references, thus acting as a linter:

 ```js
 remark()